FREQUENTLY ASKED QUESTIONS (Faq's)

 How much does a new website cost?

-A website design is quoted based on the needs of each individual project.
-Every website is unique and requires different components; I design and develop custom websites specifically for your needs.
-I'll ask a lot of questions, assess your needs, and give you a quote based on that assessment.
-Most of my sites run in the $3000 – $7000 range, but can be more or less depending on what you want.
+Every website is unique and requires different components; I design and develop custom websites for your needs.
+I'll ask many questions, assess your needs, and give you a quote based on that assessment.
+Most of my sites run in the $3500 – $6000+ range, but it can be more or less depending on what you want.
 See our Website Design Pricing for more information.

 How long will it take to get a new website?